Amber Pate: Early life

 Pate was born and raised at Katherine in the Northern Territory.
 In her youth, she was a keen swimmer.

 She undertook university studies in Adelaide, South Australia, switching degrees from nursing, to finance, and then clinical exercise physiology.

 Career

-Pate initially competed in triathlon, and especially enjoyed cycling.
-She decided to focus solely on cycling starting in since 2020.
+Pate initially competed in triathlon and excelled, taking 3rd place in the Australian Elite Under 23 Series and qualifying for her professional license.
+Her strength in cycling was apparent, and she ultimately decided to focus solely on cycling starting in since 2020.